jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 Addicted to fighting over the controls to old tool, our politics doesn't notice.
 For example, because university libraries and lecture halls are still considered "formal education", red / blue endlessly debate who should get into university and how the masive expense should be paid.
 Endless battles over affirmative action, student loan rates, and state education subsidies are the result.

 All while better tools are ignored.
 Digital tools can educate anyone willing.
-Wikipedia, YouTube, Khan Academy, Udemy, Skillshare, Brilliant, The Great Courses, are merely the first new digital education tools.
+Wikipedia, YouTube, Khan Academy, Udemy, Skillshare, Curiosity Stream, Brilliant, The Great Courses, are merely the first new digital education tools.
 They do wonderful jobs while costing a tiny fraction of formal education and getting no official support.
 We don't teach kids to read or update Wikipedia in schools.
 We don't track student progress in Khan Academy's micro-lessons.
 We defintely don't recognize "degrees" from Udemy, or YouTube, even though most programmers and designers learn far more there then in any college classroom.

 Our society suffers keeping the imagined world baby-boomer suburbia alive.
 Despite way too much carbon in the atmostphere, gridlocked roads, housing bubble bursts, massive student debt, and horrible individual health, our politics keeps us using gas cars, mass produced homes with no solar panels or water collection built in, super-expensive college education, and very confusing health insurance.
 Our entire frickin climate is changing because our ruling philosophy is not.